-The Pronunciation Recall activity is now perhaps the best way on WordSwing to review words you have been learning.
-It now pulls words from any combination of your word lists, and drills you using a spaced-repetition algorithm.
+The Pronunciation Recall activity is perhaps one of the best ways on WordSwing to review words you have been learning.
+It pulls words from any combination of your word lists, and drills you using a spaced-repetition algorithm.

 We hope that this activity may find its way into your core study routine.